bprigent/ai-agent-1/README.md

 ## Project set up
 1. Clone the repository
 2. Create a Venv.
-Immportant: you need to use python 3.10 because of smolagents.
+Important: you need to use python 3.10 because of smolagents.
 3. Install the dependencies from the requirements.txt file.
 4. Set up the react project and install the dependencies.
 5. To run the project, you will need 3 terminals open.
 Terminal 1 will run the react project (cd react, npm start).
 Terminal 2 will run the python project (cd python, source venv/bin/activate, python run.py).
 Terminal 3 will run Phoenix to inspect the agent's actions (cd python, source venv/bin/activate, python -m phoenix.server.main serve)